Paymentshield/api-docs/source/includes/_quote.md

 We use RepeatingQuestionSetIndex to link the three answers.
 Each set of multi-part answers in the answers array must have a unique value for RepeatingQuestionSetIndex.

+The numbering of **RepeatingQuestionSetIndex** in the response always starts at **0**, even if the request started at 1.

+The response does not return the multi-part answers as a group but mixes them all together in the Answers array.
+This is expected behaviour.

 The example in the code pane shows how to add two specified items to a quote - in this case a PC and a Watch.

 ## Quote Response

  > Example Quote Response

 ```json
 {
     "StatusCode": "OK",